Janka, Contai

 Janka is a village, in Khejuri II CD block in Contai subdivision of Purba Medinipur district in the state of West Bengal, India.
 Khejuri police station is located at Janka.

 Geography

 Police station

 Khejuri police station is located at Janka.
 It has jurisdiction over Khejuri I and Khejuri II CD Blocks.
-It covers an area of 268.47 km^{2} with a population of 231,777.
+It covers an area of 268.47km^{2} with a population of 231,777.

 CD block HQ

 The headquarters of Khejuri II CD block are located at Janka.

 Urbanisation

 93.55% of the population of Contai subdivision live in the rural areas.
 Only 6.45% of the population live in the urban areas and it is considerably behind Haldia subdivision in urbanization, where 20.81% of the population live in urban areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.